Warning: Disconnect power before servicing.

 What is Error 65 on a Speed Queen washer?

-Error 65 (also displayed as ER 65) is a motor torque fault.
-The control board detected that the main drive motor could not reach or maintain its target speed.
-The most common cause is a failed run capacitor, which provides the starting torque the motor needs to overcome the weight of wet laundry during spin.
+Error 65, also shown as ER 65, is a motor torque fault.
+The control board saw the main drive motor couldn't reach or hold its target RPM.
+Most of the time it's a failed run capacitor, which is what gives the motor the extra push it needs to overcome the weight of wet laundry during spin.
+Could also be an overloaded drum, a slipping belt, or in worse cases a motor winding that's burnt out.
+Start with the capacitor since that's what it is probably 60% of the time.

 How do I test the capacitor on my Speed Queen washer?